-ifconfig command is very old and popular tool used to manage Linux, Unix, Bsd systems network.
-Current this command alternative is ip tools commands but ifconfig popularity remains.
-Ifconfig command can create interface, network address, link or interface up , link or interface down etc. We will look in this tutorial popular features and usage examples of linux ifconfig command.
+ifconfig command is a very old and popular tool used to manage Linux, Unix, BSD systems network.
+Current this command alternative is IP tools commands but ifconfig popularity remains.
+Ifconfig command can create an interface, network address, link or interface up, link or interface down, etc. We will look in this tutorial popular features and usage examples of Linux ifconfig command.

 View All Network Configuration

-Generally the first step after connecting a new server is looking its network configuration.
+Generally, the first step after connecting a new server is looking at its network configuration.
 Without providing any parameters to the ifconfig will print out all network configuration of the Linux system.
 This will list all active network interfaces configuration.

 Display All Network Interfaces

 Previously we have listed all network configuration of active network interfaces.
-If we want to get information about inactive or disabled network interfaces we should provides -a parameter to ifconfig command like below.
+If we want to get information about inactive or disabled network interfaces we should provide -a parameter to ifconfig command like below.

 $ ifconfig -a